Les Sablons station

 Les Sablons ([le sablɔ̃]) is a station on Line 1 of the Paris Métro in the commune of Neuilly-sur-Seine west of the city.
 In 2019 Les Sablons ranked 53rd in passenger volume among the system's 302 stations.
 The station is located under Avenue Charles de Gaulle, a major traffic artery between Etoile and La Defense.
 It has four entrances, a pair located on each of the medians on opposite sides of the Avenue.

+Location

-The name of the station and its immediate neighborhood derives from the Plaine des Sablons, as much of present-day Neuilly was known prior to its urbanization.
+The name of the station was taken from the Boulevard des Sablons which connects the station area with the northern entrance to the Bois de Boulogne.
+The name of the Boulevard derived from the Plaine des Sablons, as much of present-day Neuilly was known prior to its urbanization.
 The station signage is subtitled "Jardin d'Acclimatation," referring to the leisure park in the Bois de Boulogne 300 meters to the south.
-The Jardin is linked to the station area by the Boulevard des Sablons, whose name changes to Rue d’Orleans as it approaches Avenue Charles de Gaulle.